aakash988/citibike-app/README.md

 **Example**:

-Retrieving station information from page 1 of this endpoint:
+Retrieving information about stations that are not in service:

 <img src = "images/getstationsnotinservice.png">